 Surveying is the discipline of determining the position of distinct points and the distance between them on or above the surface of the earth.
 Surveying plays an important role in many industries where you need accurate maps and measurements of an area of land.

-Traditional methods of land-based surveying require quite a few tools to do the task properly and is quite labour intensive.
+Traditional methods of land-based surveying require quite a few tools to do the task properly and are quite labour-intensive.
 It is also time-consuming and can take days or weeks to accurately survey a large plot of land.

 Drone surveys and mapping are carried done through photogrammetry; photogrammetry is the science of acquiring accurate data about the physical world through images.
-These images are then stitched together via photogrammetry software and the end product are resources like maps and 3D models of the area.
+These images are then stitched together via photogrammetry software, and the end product is resources like maps and 3D models of the area.

-From these resources, companies can extract the information they require and make informed decisions with regards to whatever project they are working on.
+From these resources, companies can extract the information they require and make informed decisions with regard to whatever project they are working on.